 BIA Accredited Representative: Meet one on one with clients to determine eligibility for naturalization, answer questions, review applications for accuracy, provide further instructions for follow up or filing.

-Paralegal: Meet one on one with clients to help complete naturalization forms.
+Form Completer: Meet one on one with clients to help complete naturalization forms.
 Paralegals may NOT provide legal advice.
 This is a great role for certified paralegals as well as attorneys and law students seeking to gain experience in immigration law, though anyone willing to complete the online video training may serve in the paralegal role.

 Interpreter: Interpret verbatim between clients and paralegals or attorneys and other volunteer staff.
 Insure clients and paralegals/attorneys understand each other and the contents of all forms and documents needed for naturalization.
 Interpreters may NOT provide legal advice except as direct translation of advice given by attorney.
 Interpreters of all languages are welcome, particularly those with Spanish, Chinese, Korean, Russian, Somali, and Vietnamese skills, among other languages.